Manhattan geodesics and the boundary of the space of metric structures on hyperbolic groups: Preliminaries

 \subsection{Hyperbolic groups}

 Suppose that $\G$ is a finitely generated group.
-Given a finite generating set $S$ for $ \G$ we can equip $\G$ with the corresponding word length function $|\cdot|_S : \G \to \R_{\ge 0}$ that assigns a group element $x$ the length of the shortest word(s) that represents $x$ with letters in $S$, i.e.
+Let $S \subset \G$ be a, not necessarily symmetric, set of elements that generates $\G$ as a semi-group.
+From this set we can equip $\G$ with the corresponding word length function $|\cdot|_S : \G \to \R_{\ge 0}$ that assigns to a group element $x$ the length of the shortest word(s) that represents $x$ with letters in $S$, i.e.

 By convention, the identity is assigned word length $0$.
 The word metric is the (not necessarily symmetric) distance $d_S(\cdot,\cdot):\G \times \G \ra \R_{\geq 0}$ given by

 We say that $\G$ is \emph{hyperbolic} if for some finite, symmetric generating set $S$, $(\G, d_S)$ is a hyperbolic metric space.
 All hyperbolic groups we consider will implicitly be assumed to be \emph{non-elementary}, i.e. we will assume that they do not contain a finite index cyclic subgroup.
 In general, we will say that a pseudo metric $d$ on $\G$ is hyperbolic (resp.~roughly geodesic) if $(X,d)$ is a hyperbolic (resp.~roughly geodesic) pseudo metric space.